 Since there is not a permanent solution yet for the transient population residing in the riverbed, Sgt.
 Jim recommends staying out of the riverbeds at night as they are loaded with traps.
-He says the bike and walking trails are safe, however, describing transient dangerousness as, “If you don’t bother them, they won’t bother you.”
+He says the bike and walking trails are safe, however, cautions patrons to only venture through those areas during daylight hours.

 Although there are many moving pieces to completely resolving this issue, here are some tips Sgt.
 Jim recommended as a means to decrease the number of transient run ins here in Oceanside.